ordinals/ord/docs/src/guides/moderation.md

 `ord` includes a block explorer, which you can run locally with `ord server`.

 The block explorer allows viewing inscriptions.
-Inscriptions are are user-generated content, which may be objectionable or unlawful.
+Inscriptions are user-generated content, which may be objectionable or unlawful.

 It is the responsibility of each individual who runs an ordinal block explorer instance to understand their responsibilities with respect to unlawful content,